 A student must take and pass all elements of the diploma in order to be awarded the qualification.
 In total an IB diploma is scored out of 45 points.
 IB subjects are graded 1-7 (top) for both Standard and Higher level and a 3 further points are allocated for the Core.
-At Rugby, IB students will participate in 45 periods per fortnight of taught lessons.
 It is important to note that students are not expected to score 45 points in order to access the best universities; in fact the range of points required by universities is between 32 points and 42 points.